-The event will bring together key policymakers and think tankers from both the EU member states as well as Eastern partners to discuss the future of the EU enlargement and EaP policies, in light of the ongoing Russia’s war against Ukraine.
-It will commence with high-level inputs from the European Commission and European External Action Service (EEAS) and the Swedish EU Presidency, followed by two panel discussions.
+The event will bring together key policymakers and think tankers from both the EU member states and Eastern partners to discuss the future of the EU enlargement and EaP policies in light of the ongoing developments.
+We will begin with high-level inputs from the European Commission, the European Eastern Action Service (EEAS), and the Swedish EU Presidency, followed by two panel discussions.
 The first panel will focus on the future of the EU enlargement and Eastern Partnership policies, while the second will address the issue of security and the EU’s role as a peace actor.

 Learn more here.